 How You Can Help

 The various mechanics used to determine each player's ranking is somewhat complex, so we're constantly updating stats.
 I'll dive more into that in another blog during the coming months.
-For now, I will say that for each tournament, there are no less than twenty different statistics involved in assigning rankings.
+For now, I will say that for each tournament, there are no less than thirty different statistics involved in assigning rankings.
 We'll be monitoring them regularly leading up to this year's event.
 SO...
-The more you actually play the two chosen games in the meantime, the better and more accurate our handicap system will function.
+The more you actually play the two chosen games, the better and more accurate our handicap system will function.
 Even if you're not particularly fond of or familiar with one game or the other, please try to get some game time in.
 Join us in Discord if you'd like to meet and play with some of the guys.

-Again, our main objective here is to provide a competitive element to our events that is as fair, unbiased and enjoyable for all attendees.
+Again, our main objective is to provide a competitive element to our events that is fair, unbiased and enjoyable for all attendees.
 Regardless of whether you are the kind of gamer practicing day in and out to become the next professional hot shot, or you just casually play free for all's during your spare time, we want you to be to attend our events without having to worry about being the best.
 We take seriously the planning of our competitions so you don't have to.